 In terms of Brexit, how do you think things are going to change for British expats?

-Do you think that the Spanish will be less favourable and harsher to the British when we leave the EU?
+Do you think that the Spanish will be less favourable and harsher to the British now that it has left the EU?

 “The UK will have a hard time with many different things…commercial stuff, the liberty of movement and they will realise that it was a big mistake.
 I’m sorry for them but also I think and hope that one day, maybe in two or three years, hopefully we will see that a different Prime minister will propose another referendum or they will start new negotiations with Europe and maybe they will reduce the impact of Brexit.”